sanjiv576/Income_and_Expenses_Analyzer/README.md

 6. **os**
 7. **sys**

-# Before running the application
+# BEFORE RUNNING THE APPLICATION
 After, it is downloaded its zip file  or cloned, you must install **third-party library** in order to execute properly.
 Run the following commands in terminal.

 1. **pip install tkcalendar**